ST FRANCIS LEPROSY GUILD

 Dhanjuri Leprosy Centre, Dhanjuri, Bangladesh

 Many people with leprosy live in rural areas where access to medical facilities is scarce.
-The Ipiranga Committee Association, led by Doctor Antonia Lopez Gonzalez operates in the River Purus area of the Amazon.
-Through SFLG's support, Dr Tony's team reaches people that otherwise do not access to medical care by navigating along the Purus River in a hospital boat.
+The Ipiranga Committee Association, led by Dr Antonia Lopez Gonzalez, operates in the River Purus area of the Amazon.
+Through SFLG's support, Dr Tony's team reaches people who otherwise do not have access to medical care by navigating along the Purus River in a hospital boat.
 Dr Tony's team is fighting leprosy, diagnosing hundreds of cases each year.

 Hundreds of families in the Gingo and Tulema leprosy communities once lived in the streets and at the local cemetery.
 They described themselves as “living above the dead, but below the living.”
 Now, thanks to the intervention of the Jimma Daughters of Charity, people with leprosy and their families are becoming proud citizens of Jimma.
 Read more in the press release